 Hong Kong Disneyland can easily be reached from Hong Kong via the MTR subway/light rail system.
 Both the MTR Green Line and Orange Line serve Hong Kong to the Sunny Bay Station.
 From Sunny Bay Station, visitors then take the special Disneyland Resort Line to Hong Kong Disneyland.

-Like other street markets in the city, Ladies’ Market is a spot where visitors should bargain with their vendors in order to get the best price.
-Vendors generally start with a high asking price, then may negotiate the price two or more times before settling with a prospective buyer.
+Ladies’ Market is a spot where you can bargain with vendors to get the best price.
+Vendors generally start with a high asking price.
+You can then negotiate the price two or more times before settling with a prospective buyer.

-Visitors can reach the street market via the MTR Red Line, with the closest stop at Mong Kok Station, just a few minutes walk away.
+You can reach the street market via the MTR Red Line.
+The closest stop at Mong Kok Station, just a few minutes walk away.